wriazati/ArtificialIntelligence/StatisticalLanguageModeling/StatisticalLanguageModeling/DataFiles/readme.txt

-The data files for homework 3 are:
+The data files for are:

   vocab.txt
   unigram.txt